inet-framework/inet/showcases/measurement/flow/doc/index.rst

 Time measurement along packet flows is useful in situations when the timing data to be measured is associated with a packet, rather then the modules it passes through, processed or arrives at.
 For example, we might want to measure queueing time for a packet at all the modules it passes through, as opposed to measuring queueing time at a queue module for all packets that it processes.

 A packet is associated with the flow by specialized modules called `measurement starters`.
 These modules attach a label to the packet, that indicates which flow it is part of and what measurements are requested.
 When the packet travels through the network, certain modules add the measured time (or other data) to the packet as meta-information.
-Other specialized modules (`measurement recorders`) remove the label from the packet, and record the attached data as a statistic associated with that particular flow (then the packet can continue along its route).
+Other specialized modules (`measurement recorders`) record the attached data as a statistic associated with that particular flow.
+These modules can optionally remove the label from the packet (then the packet can continue along its route).

 For example, a label is added to the packet in a measurement starter module specifying the flow name ``flow1``, and the queueing time measurement.
 As the packet is processed in various queue modules in the network, the queue modules attach the time spent in them to the packet as meta-information.
 The label is removed at a measurement recorder module, and the queueing time accumulated by the packet is recorded.
 The data can be found in the analysis tool's browse data tab as the ``flowname:statisticname`` result name of the measurement recorder module (for example, ``flow1:queueingTime:histogram``).
 By default, :ned:`FlowmeasurementRecorder` records the specified measurements as both vectors and historgrams.
 The statistics can be plotted, exported and analyzed as any other statistic.